swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 ```

 There's a little bit of complication above around `:selection-state`
 this is to support tab for selection, we'll explain this later.
+We
+need to cancel any pending throttle event via `:query-ctrl` as
+otherwise the menu might appear after a selection is made if the user is
+a particular fast typist.

 The final case, we just loop around. `autocompleter*` just
 returns its output channel